What is Clinical Informatics?

-The UAMS Department of Biomedical Informatics (DBMI) is home to the UAMS Clinical Informatics Fellowship Training Program.
-The program provides state-of-the-art training and broad informatics experience for physicians pursuing advanced medical subspecialty training in applied Clinical Informatics.
+The UAMS Department of Biomedical Informatics (DBMI) is home to the UAMS Clinical Informatics Fellowship Training Program, which provides state-of-the-art training and broad informatics experience for physicians pursuing advanced medical subspecialty training in applied Clinical Informatics.

 Our two-year program is ACGME-accredited.
 Eligible applicants have successfully completed an accredited residency program in a primary medical specialty (i.e., pediatrics, internal medicine, etc.).
-There are two training sites for the program.
-Arkansas Children’s Hospital is the primary training site for fellows with pediatric specialties, while the UAMS Medical Center.
+There are two training sites for the program: Arkansas Children’s Hospital and UAMS Medical Center.
 The fellow stationed at each site will also perform clinical duties at that location amounting to up to 20% of their time.